bradhowes/astar/README.md

 acceptable, and provide a way to estimate the cost of moving from a given point on the map to the end point (the _heuristic cost_).
 The start and end points complete the `find` request.

-You get back an optional array of `Coord2D` values.
+You get back an optional array of `Position` values.
 If `nil` then there was no path to be found.
-Otherwise, the array will have the map coordinates of the path that was found, starting at `start` and ending with `end`.
+Otherwise, the array will have the map coordinates and the costs of the path that was found, starting at `start` and ending with `end`.

 Here is the visual representation of the map with the found path.
 The starting position appears as a red flag (🚩) and the end position is a checkered flag (🏁).
 The path in between these two points contains an adventurer (🏃).